Jill Barber

-Jill Barber (born February 6, 1980) is a Canadian singer-songwriter.
+Jill Barber (born Gillian Grace Barber; February 6, 1980) is a Canadian singer-songwriter.
 Originally associated with the folk-pop genre, she has performed vocal jazz and pop music on her more recent albums.

 Early life

 Barber was born and raised in Port Credit, a neighbourhood in the south-central part of Mississauga, just west of Toronto.
 Her brother is singer-songwriter Matthew Barber.
 She studied at Queen's University before pursuing her musical career full time.